dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 * Note 2: Once done, you can re-enable SIP

 Once you boot OpenCore for the first time, LauncherOption will install itself as the top boot priority making OpenCore always launch.
 Combined with `RequestBootVar`, all boot options must go through OpenCore ensuring seamless usage even with OS installation and updates.

+## How to Boot Big Sur Recovery

+By default, the patcher will try to hide extra boot options such as recovery from the user.
+To make them appear, simply press the "Spacebar" inside OpenCore's Picker to list all boot options.